govdelivery/govdelivery-tms-ruby/client/README.md

 2. Install dependencies: `yarn install`

 ## Running a server locally
-You can use the webpack dev server: `npm run server`
+You can use the webpack dev server: `yarn server`

 ## Running tests
-We use mocha: `npm run mocha`
+We use mocha: `yarn test`